Vaibhavabhaysharma/Vaibhavabhaysharma/README.md

 📚 A lifelong learner, I actively upskill through hands-on projects and knowledge sharing—mentoring over four junior developers along the way.<br/>
 🏆 I value clarity, collaboration, and clean code, and believe that great products emerge when engineers align technical excellence with user-first thinking.<br/>

-- 🔭 I’m currently working on a few ML projects. 📈📉📊<br/>
-- 🌱 I’m currently learning MERN stack and applied data science side by side.<br/>
-- 👯 I’m looking to collaborate on some web develpoment projects 👀<br/>
+👯 I’m looking to collaborate on some awesome projects 👀<br/>
-- 🤔 I’m looking for help with anything which I can learn from you.<br/>
+🤔 I’m looking for help with anything which I can learn from you.<br/>
-- 💬 Ask me about anything, I will try to satisfy you.<br/>
+💬 Ask me about anything, I will try to satisfy you.<br/>
-- 📫 How to reach me: <a href="mailto:vaibhavmcudc145@gmail.com">mail me</a><br/>
+📫 How to reach me: <a href="mailto:vaibhavmcudc145@gmail.com">mail me</a><br/>
-- 😄 Pronouns: he/him/his<br/>
+😄 Pronouns: he/him/his<br/>
-- ⚡ Fun fact: Superman didn't always fly...🦸🏻<br/>
+⚡ Fun fact: Superman didn't always fly...🦸🏻<br/>